 - Slowly add the flour until all is completely incorporated.
 (Add more flour if you feel the texture isn’t right).

 - Dump the entire bag of mini chocolate chips into the mix and use your powerful muscles to mix it all together.

-- Plop your preferred cookie size spoonfuls of cookie dough onto a baking sheet and place on a middle rack in the oven.
+- Plop your preferred cookie-size spoonfuls of cookie dough onto a baking sheet and place them on a middle rack in the oven.

 - Bake for 9-11 minutes (10 minutes is typically the perfect time.)

 - Remove the baking sheet from the oven, marvel at your beautiful creations, and eat one to make sure it isn’t poisoned.

 - Place the cookies that remain after the taste testing onto a plate or cooling rack.

 - Repeat until the dough is gone!

 I promise, they turn out perfect every time!